medusajs/medusa/docs/content/usage/local-development.md

 ## Test in a Local Server

-Using Medusa’s dev CLI tool, you can test any changes you make to Medusa’s packages in a local server installation.
+Using Medusa’s dev CLI tool, you can test any changes you make to Medusa’s packages in a local backend installation.
 This eliminates the need to publish these packages on NPM publicly to be able to use them.

-Medusa’s dev CLI tool scans and finds the Medusa packages used in your Medusa server.
-Then, it copies the files of these packages from the `packages` directory in the Medusa repository into the `node_modules` directory of your Medusa server.
+Medusa’s dev CLI tool scans and finds the Medusa packages used in your Medusa backend.
+Then, it copies the files of these packages from the `packages` directory in the Medusa repository into the `node_modules` directory of your Medusa backend.

 :::info